ZaphodAndo/personal-site/README.md

 # Personal site

+The latest iteration of my personal site and blog.

 ### To do

-1. Add posts
-2. Check a11y
-3. Dark theme
+1. Improve footer design
-4. Style rss feed
+2. Style rss feed
-5. Add webmentions
+3. Add webmentions